Justice Policy Partnership

 - make recommendations to Joint Council to reduce the over-incarceration of Aboriginal and Torres Strait Islander people

 - consider jurisdictional implementation plans relating to National Agreement justice outcomes

 - agree on key justice policy areas for JPP consideration, to accelerate progress toward justice outcomes

 - develop an Annual Report to the Joint Council on the actions of the JPP and its progress against objectives and targets

-- develop a detailed forward work plan aligning National Agreement priority reforms and agreed key justice policy areas.
+- develop a 3-year strategic plan aligning National Agreement priority reforms and agreed key justice policy areas

 For media enquiries concerning the Justice Policy Partnership contact our Media team.